openstack/keystone/doc/source/architecture.rst

 -----

-The Token service validates and manages Tokens used for authenticating requests once a user/tenant's credentials have already been verified.
+The Token service validates and manages Tokens used for authenticating requests once a user's credentials have already been verified.

 Catalog